-Schedule changes can be requested for the first 3-5 days of the school year.
+Related Arts Options and Programs ■ Schedule changes can be requested for the first 3-5 days of the school year.
 Changes are not guaranteed and are made based upon the availability of a course, course requirement, and at the discretion of a teacher, the counselor, or an administrator.
-The student emails the 7th or 8th grade school.
-The school counselor will consider each request on an individual basis and then inform the student.
+In this case, the student emails the grade specific school counselor and each request will be reviewed on an individual basis.
 Core Classes Math, science, social studies, and language arts are the core classes and the foundation of students' education.
 Placement in core classes is based on district criteria and teacher recommendation, and the consideration of the best educational placement for each student.

-Related Arts Options and Programs

 Related Arts are the middle school version of the intermediate school term 'specials.'
 Related Arts are those courses that enhance a student's knowledge and interests.
-Each year there are basic electives that generally do not vary from year to year; they include Agricultural Science, Art, Band, Careers, Choir, Exploratory Music, Global Citizenship, Musical Theater, Orchestra, PE & Fitness, Skills for Success, Speech, Technology, Wellness, and World Language.

-High School Credit Classes

-- Algebra I, Geometry, and Spanish I are classes offered at the middle school that could result in high school credit.
-Participants in these classes are those 8th graders exhibiting high academic achievement and who have received a recommendation for the class.

-- As a high school course, the expectations are that students will take the initiative in their learning and responsibility for their choices in completing assignments outside of class.

-State and District Testing

-Ohio State Tests and STAR Assessments

-• Testing occurs in late April.
+Each year there are basic electives that generally do not vary from year to year; they include Agricultural Science, Art, Band, Careers, Choir, Creative Writing, Exploratory Music, Global Citizenship, Musical Theater, Orchestra, PE & Fitness, Skills for Success, Speech, Technology, Wellness, and World Language.
+High School Credit Classes - Algebra I, Geometry, and Spanish I are classes offered at the middle school that could result in high school credit.
+Participants in these classes are those 8th graders exhibiting high academic achievement, and who have received a recommendation for the class. - As a high school course, the expectations are that students will take the initiative in their learning and responsibility for their choices in completing assignments outside of class.
+State and District Testing Ohio State Tests and STAR Assessments ■ Testing occurs in late April.
 All tests are completed electronically.
 Tested subject are:

-ELA 7 & 8
+ELA 6, 7, & 8

-Math 7 & 8
+Math 6, 7, & 8

 Science 8

 Progress Monitors and Rtl

 - BWMS uses standardized progress monitoring tools, such as the STAR Assessments, to assess core learning skills in ELA and math.

 - Students who have identified needs in either area will be provided with support according to their need (RtI).
 Support ranges from monitoring to placement in a reading lab and/or math lab.

+Transportation

-Transportation Parent Drop Off and Pick Up For safety and traffic flow, students should be dropped off and picked up at the front of the building.
-Twenty minutes before and at the end of the school day, all passenger traffic is to enter and exit via the South Old 3C entrance.
-This allows for state required bus safety and for buses to stay on time for elementary routes.
-Busing Buses will pick up and unload via the back athletic area.
+Parent Drop Off and Pick Up

+For safety and traffic flow, students should be dropped off and picked up at the athletic / side of the building each day.
+Twenty minutes before and at the end of the school day, all passenger traffic is to enter and exit via the Letts Ave entrance by the old BWI.
+This allows for state required bus safety and for buses to stay on time for elementary routes with the use of S Old 3C Rd.

+Busing

+Buses will pick up and unload via the front parking lot area.
 Buses will use the South Old 3C entrance.

 Transportation's contact number is 740-965-9867.

 Prior to the start of the school year, bus routes will be posted via the Parent PowerSchool Portal.

-Extracurricular/Building Activities

-Art Club:
+Extracurricular/Building Activities Art Club: